edx/insights/README.md

 Architecture
 ------------

-The analytics framework has access to the event stream from the tracking architecture, a read-replica of the main database, as well as, in the future, course definition database, and read-replicas of auxilliary databases, such as discussion forums.
+edX currently has many sources of data:

+1. User tracking events.
+The software has a middleware layer which captures all data (within reason) that the user sends to the server.
+In addition, the server is instrumented, where necessary, to capture context for this (e.g. for a problem submission, we also need to capture the random number seed used to generate that problem).
+The JavaScript is instrumented to capture most of what the user does client-side (e.g. textbook page turns or video scrubs).
+These events are captured in a Python logger, and streamed into this framework.
+2. Databases.
+The application-layer of the analytics framework has or will have access to these through read replicas.
+While virtually all of the information is in the events, in practice, most analytics can be performed from just the databases.
+This is generally both much easier, and less sensitive to breaking when the software changes.
+3. External services used for surveys and mailings.
+This is not currently integrated.
+4. Course data.
+Most of this is in the read replica databases, but for some courses, this lives in github repositories of XML files.
+This is not currently integrated.
+5. Course-specific services (e.g. CS50 forums, Berkeley graders, etc.)
+6. E-mails to course staff.
+7. Anecdotal interactions.

 A block diagram of the overall system is:

 ![System structure](docs/system_structure.png)

-Each module in the analytics framework has its own Mongo database.
+Each module in the analytics framework has its own Mongo database, as well as a filesystem abstraction.
 In addition, in the near future, it should have read-only access to the DBs associated with other modules.

 The module consists of a set of functions which can be decorated as:
 * Event handlers.
 These receive tracking events.